theScore Online Sportsbook Promo Codes & Review

 More about theScore Bet sportsbook

 theScore Bet is a solid, modern platform with useful cross-app support.
 FUSE is essentially the link between theScore Bet’s betting app and its sports news and streaming app, and while we generally would prefer one app to do everything, having the news and stats companion is a nice touch.
-Additionally, as we’ve mentioned in the loyalty/rewards section, users with both theScore news and stats app and the betting app will benefit from some exclusive promotions and boosted bets not advertised on the betting app itself.
+Additionally, users with both theScore news and stats app and the betting app will benefit from some exclusive promotions and boosted bets not advertised on the betting app itself.
 You can even browse stats using the stats app and tap a line to immediately open it in your betting app to place a wager.

 theScore Bet offers more than just these benefits for linking up with their news and stats app– you can also gain from being a user of other sports news apps and get extras like free bets and exclusive awards as a result.
 These partnerships happen throughout the year and are unique in the sports betting world.